 Tanami Road is accessed via the Great Northern Highway, 16 kilometres west of Halls Creek.

 Planning your drive

-Get a copy of the Shire of Halls Creek Tourism and Travel Guide, published by the Halls Creek Travel and Tourism Centre.
+Get a copy of the Shire of Halls Creek Tourism & Travel Guide, published by the Halls Creek Travel and Tourism Centre.
 The guide features maps and a comprehensive list of attractions that can be accessed via Duncan Road, the Great Northern Highway, Tanami Road and Canning Stock Route.

 While Tanami Road is maintained by the Shire of Halls Creek and mining companies that operate in the area, road conditions may vary.
 Facilities along the route are limited, so you must be prepared to be self-sufficient, carrying adequate supplies of food, water, fuel and essential vehicle spares.
 While driving, please be aware of and give way to road trains.